awslabs/clickstream-analytics-on-aws/docs/en/pipeline-mgmt/quicksight/configure-quicksight.md

   * **Create sample dashboard in QuickSight**: Enabling this feature will allow the solution to create sample dashboards in your QuickSight Account.

     * **QuickSight user**: Select an admin user for the solution to create QuickSight resources.
-(Only required for AWS China regions)
+(Only required for AWS China Regions)